ICG14/CiliaryMuscle_FCNSegmentation_OBCproject/README.md

 An example of the FCN implementation can be found in the files uploaded to the project.
-The FCN architecture for the CM segmentation can also be found in the link above.
+The FCN architecture for the CM segmentation can also be found in the script above.

 The dataset of the subject #3 can be found in this zip: https://unizares-my.sharepoint.com/:u:/g/personal/iulen_unizar_es/EX_RO3T0DMROoHF9ExIxQ4gBbYIOv5x-zeDnOHapz8CmEQ?e=pRJMRI
 S_3.npz corresponds to the whole recording (160 frames/images).